monikase/AI_Ethics/Fairness_Implementation_Playbook/4_RCG.md

 - Documentation and evidence systems that satisfy regulatory scrutiny
 - Audit‑trail designs that enable accountability and traceability

-The guide complements the other components of the Fairness Implementation Playbook—Fair AI Scrum, Organizational Integration, and the Advanced Architecture Cookbook—by answering the final, critical question: **How do we prove that our AI systems are compliant?**
+The guide complements the other components of the Fairness Implementation Playbook — Fair AI Scrum, Organizational Integration, and the Advanced Architecture Cookbook by answering the final, critical question: **How do we prove that our AI systems are compliant?**

 By focusing on repeatable processes, proportional controls, and continuous evidence generation, this guide ensures that fairness implementations are not only technically sound, but also **legally defensible across jurisdictions and system types**.